First Time Fathers-To-Be

 Jodie.
 T …

-What if you loss the opportunity to have a truly wonderful birth experience?
+What if you lose the opportunity to have a truly wonderful birth experience?

 Act now.
 Start now.
 Don’t wait another day to increase your confidence as a first time dad-to-be.
 Don’t wait another day to develop tight teamwork with your pregnant partner.